PROMOTING DESIGN AS A DRIVER FOR POSITIVE SOCIAL CHANGE

 Andre Kikoski Architect is an award-winning Manhattan-based architecture and design firm, acclaimed for engaging innovation and artistry in work that elevates and expands our ideas of the built environment.
 Named one of the “Top 20 Biggest Power Players in New York City Real Estate” by the New York Post and one of the “Top 40 Firms in Residential Design” by Interior Design Magazine, Andre Kikoski Architect has proudly worked with such renowned brands as The Guggenheim Museum, The Howard Hughes Corporation, The Kohler Companies, Ligne Roset, The Related Companies at Hudson Yards, Saks Fifth Avenue, Swarovski Crystal, and Westfield at the World Trade Center.

-Neelima Panoli is a Project Manager in Development Services at Denham Wolf, a real estate firm serving the non-profit community.
+Neelima Panoli is a Senior Project Manager in Development Services at Denham Wolf, a real estate firm providing development advisory, brokerage and project management services to non-profit organizations.
 She previously held positions at a consulting firm, and with non-profit research organizations in New York, focusing on real estate finance, development planning and housing policy.
 Neelima received her Master of Architecture in Urban Design from Harvard University and her Bachelor of Architecture from University of Mumbai.